motechFR/muslimblockchain/readme.md

 All the mosque funds will be made transparent to all the Muslims who want to check the financials of each mosque.

+### Charities

+Muslim charities can use Muslim Blockchain to gather instant funds from Ummah around the world in real time.

+### Education Institutions

+Schools and universities can use Muslim Blockchain to both collect funding as well as issue out student loans and bursaries to Muslim students.

 ### Islamic Banks

 Islamic banking is becoming more and more popular with Muslims and non Muslims around the world.